codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 ## Conclusion
 Having followed all of the above steps, you now have a working `codemagic.yaml` file that allows you to build, code sign, automatically version and publish your project using Codemagic CI/CD.
-Save your work, commit the changes to the repository, open the App in Codemagic UI and start the build to see it in action.
+Save your work, commit the changes to the repository, open the app in the Codemagic UI and start the build to see it in action.

 Your final `codemagic.yaml` file should look something like this: